NF7039 - Nutrition, Food Science and Catering (2018/19)

 |Total study hours||200|

-This module will provide students with a critical understanding of food safety legislation and practice and the effects of food production, preparation and processing on the nutrient content of food.
-Students will also gain an in depth understanding of catering management and the use of nutritional standards in the public sector alongside other key aspects of food systems management.
-In addition to this students will gain key professional skills including how to develop professional portfolios, key infection control practices and an in-depth understanding of research processes.
+This module will provide learners with a critical understanding of food safety legislation and practice and the effects of food production, preparation and processing on the nutrient content of food.
+Learners will also gain an in depth understanding of catering management and the use of nutritional standards in the public sector alongside other key aspects of food systems management.
+In addition to this learners will gain key professional skills including how to develop professional portfolios, key infection control practices and an in-depth understanding of research processes

 Prior learning requirements

 Introducing microbial world (Structure and function) including bacteria, eukaryotes and viruses.
 Intrinsic and extrinsic factors affecting the growth of micro organisms LO1, LO2

 Food preservation: food spoilage and shelf-life, factors causing deterioration of food (biological, physicochemical, biochemical, Methods of controlling microorganisms in food, enzymes in food spoilage, LO1, LO2